arthurgassner/swissenergy-frontend/docs/modelling.md

 ## From business problem to modelling task

-!!! quote "Charles Kettering"
-    A problem well-stated is a problem half-solved

 Now that we have a better understanding of our data, let's go back to our business problem, i.e.:

 !!! note "Business Problem"